pmjordan/tosca-specs/tosca_2_0/events.md

 at design time.

 The following shows alternative syntax for sending events.
-In this syntax, the `target` and the 'event` are combined into a single `TOSCA Path` expression.
+In this syntax, the `target` and the `event` are combined into a single 'TOSCA Path' expression.
 This syntax has the advantage that it can identify *groups of nodes* or *groups of relationships* to which to send events.